-¶ And if, on the same day, the Order of Deacons be given to some, and the Order of Priesthood to others; the Deacons shall be first presented, and then the Priests; and it shall suffice that the Litany be once said for both.
+[¶] And if, on the same day, the Order of Deacons he given to some, and the Order of Priesthood to others; the Deacons shall be first presented, and then the Priests; and it shall suffice that the Litany he once said for both.
 The Collects shall both be used; first, that for Deacons, then that for Priests.
 The Epistle shall be Ephesians iv.
-7 to 13, as before in this Office.
-Immediately after which, they that are to be made Deacons, shall be examined, and Ordained, as is above prescribed.
+7 to 10, as before in this office.
+Immediately after which, they that are to be made Deacons, shall he examined, and Ordained, as is above prescribed.
 Then one of them having read the Gospel, (which shall be either out of Saint Matthew ix.
-36, as before in this Office; or clse Saint Luke xii.
+36, as before in this Office; or else Saint Luke xii.
 35 to 38, as before in the Form for the Ordering of Deacons,) they that are to be made Priests shall likewise be examined, and Ordained, as is in this Office before appointed.

-THE FORM OF
+THE FORM OF ORDAINING OR

-ORDAINING OR CONSECRATING A BISHOP.
+CONSECRATING A BISHOP.